 Once you’ve decided on your menu and prices, you’re going to have to spend some money.
 While you may have a fully stocked kitchen at home, unless it has commercial grade surfaces and appliances, you’re going to have to find a commercial premises to operate from.

-Regulations vary in different countries, states and territories, but if you plan to prepare what is considered ‘high-risk’ food (basically anything other than baked goods), you’ll need a food licence, and will be subject to regular health department inspections.
+Regulations vary in different countries, states and territories, but if you plan to prepare what is considered ‘high-risk’ food (basically anything other than baked goods), you’ll need a food license, and will be subject to regular health department inspections.
 These vary country-to-country and state-to-state, but a simple Google search should be able to point you in the right direction.

 If you don’t want to use your credit card to buy kitchen equipment, you could consider crowdfunding or applying for a small business loan.
 If you can’t afford to rent your own commercial premises, try and find a restaurant kitchen that only operates at night and rents kitchen space by the hour during the day.